farcaster-project/RFCs/06-datum-and-instructions.md

 ### The `abort` Instruction

-**Send by**: Alice|Bob clients|daemon
+**Sent by**: Alice|Bob clients|daemon

-Provides clients or daemon the instruction to abort the swap, it is the daemon responsability to abort accordingly to the current swap-state.
-Upon daemon `abort` instruction the client must be able to provide any missing signatures.
+Provides clients or daemon the instruction to abort the swap, it is the daemon's responsibility to abort according to the current swap-state.
+Upon daemon `abort` instruction, the client must be able to provide any missing signatures.

-The `abort` instruction can come from the client because the user chose to abort the swap and can come from the daemon to instruct the client the fact that the counter-party chose to abort.
+The `abort` instruction can come from the client because the user chose to abort the swap and can come from the daemon to inform the client of the fact that the counter-party chose to abort.

  1. type: ? (`abort`)
  2. data: